 Field Testing at MS&T

 The Solar Village built at Missouri S&T was used for field testing the above-described distributed control architecture setup.
-The Center for Research in Energy and Environment (CREE) manages the Village, and performs, among other, the research in cyber security, sustainable energy research, and big data analytics.
+The Center for Research in Energy and Environment (CREE) manages the Village, and performs, among others, research in cyber security, sustainable energy research, and big data analytics.

 Figure 5.
 MS&T Solar Village at the Center for Research in Energy and Environment (CREE).